-- Operating System uses queue for job scheduling.
+- Operating System uses queues for job scheduling.

-- To handle congestion in networking queue can be used.
+- To handle congestion in the networking queue can be used.

 - Data packets in communication are arranged in queue format.

-- Uploading and downloading photo’s, first kept for uploading/downloading will completed first (Not if there is threading)
+- Uploading and downloading photos, first kept for uploading/downloading will be completed first (Not if there is threading)

-- Most of internet requests and processes uses queue
+- Most internet requests and processes use queue.

-- While switching multiple applications, windows uses circular queue.
+- While switching multiple applications, windows use circular queue.

 Graph is a data structure where data is stored in a collection of interconnected vertices (nodes) and edges (paths).